kyma-project/kyma/docs/kyma/04-04-cluster-installation.md

 ### Access the cluster

-1. To open the cluster's Console on your default browser, you can run,
+1. To open the cluster's Console on your default browser, run:

     ```bash
     kyma console